Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 Train and test on Nvidia RTX 16xx in FP16 mode may be slow (see https://github.com/ultralytics/yolov5/issues/7908)

-# Export settings to ONNX
+# Export settings to ONNX format
 To convert the settings of artificial neural networks into the ONNX format, you need run script _export.bat_

 Export results can be loaded from